angelauzelac10/psychCNVassoc/README.md

 ## Description

 <br> `psychCNVassoc` is an R package developed to streamline preliminary
 exploratory analysis in psychiatric genetics.
-It takes Copy Number Variant (CNV) data as input, identifies genes encompassed by these CNVs, and associates them with psychiatric disorders from the PsyGeNet database.
-While existing packages annotate CNVs with clinical pathogenicity, evaluate gene dosage sensitivity, and associate pathogenic CNVs with a broad range of quantitative phenotypes, psychCNVassoc stands out by focusing exclusively on the association of CNVs with psychiatric disorders.
+It takes human Copy Number Variant (CNV) data as input, identifies genes encompassed by these CNVs, and associates them with psychiatric disorders from the PsyGeNet database.
+While existing packages annotate CNVs with clinical pathogenicity, evaluate gene dosage sensitivity, and associate pathogenic CNVs with a broad range of quantitative phenotypes, psychCNVassoc stands out by focusing exclusively on the association of CNVs with human psychiatric disorders.
 The package complements existing workflows by determining whether CNVs warrant further investigation into the molecular mechanisms underlying their association with psychiatric disease comorbidities.
 This package accepts inputs in the format of CNV